 Noise resulting from construction was modeled with ISO 9613-2, Acoustics - Attenuation of Sound During Propagation Outdoors, Part 2: General Method of Calculation (ISO 9613-2) 3-D sound propagation standard as implemented in the Cadna/A software package.
 Sound source information was obtained from the Federal Highway Administration's (FHWA) Roadway Construction Noise Model and manufacturer data.
-For construction noise modeling, construction activities were categorized into seven groups: road construction, substation and energy storage construction, trenching, array inverter construction, piling, racking, and boring.
-The closest receptors were identified and the worst-case areas around the Facility Site were modeled assuming the maximum sound emissions of all associated construction equipment operating simultaneously.
+For construction noise modeling, construction activities were categorized into eight groups: road construction, substation and energy storage construction, trenching, array inverter construction, piling, racking, boring, and laydown yards.
+The closest receptors were identified to each phase and the worst-case areas around the Facility Site were modeled assuming the maximum sound emissions of all associated construction equipment operating simultaneously.

 All operational modeling standards, input parameters, and assumptions followed those outlined in (d) above.
 The results of the construction noise modeling are summarized below and are provided in additional detail in Section 7 of the PNIA.
+1:12,000 maps of the maximum construction phase are shown in Appendix G of the PNIA.